jnunez03/Pandas_forDataAnalysis/README.md

 ### K-Means WHAT?!
 File: Kmeans.py

 This allows you to parititon your data into K clusters with each data point being appointed to a cluster with the nearest mean.
 The space will then look like [Voronoi cells](https://en.wikipedia.org/wiki/K-means_clustering).
+This is known as [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) which means our data isn't labeled.

 # Web Scraping with Beautiful Soup (Coming Soon!)